igorcosta/Github-challenge/README.md

  * Debugger PIN: xxx-xxx-xxx
 ```

+2\.
+Now, let's go back to Github.

+In this step you will need to setup the Webhook in your Github Organisation, pointing to your ngrok url, you copied previously..

+> [Creating a Webhook on Github Organisation](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks#setting-up-a-webhook) pointing to the Ngrok URL you copied previously.

 ### Testing

-Let's test our solution.
+Let's test our solution, open a new browser tab/window at

-Open the browser tab at

 ```bash
 http://localhost:4040/inspect/http